cloudmesh-community/book/chapters/linux/ssh2.md

 Openstack.

 At this time, the public key has been created and copied.
-Now you can use the public key and upload it to systems you like to ligin to.
+Now you can use the public key and upload it to systems you like to login to.

 ### Chocolatey